qlab-utwente/Quantum-Dice-by-UTwente/Arduino/README.md

 //**********************************************//
 ```

-### IMPORTANT: disconnect 4-wire Power cable before connecting USB cable
+> **⚠️ IMPORTANT: Disconnect 4-wire Power Cable Before Connecting USB Cable**

-### Prepare for upload
+### Prepare for Upload

-Remove top and bottom (blue) cups and disconnect the 4-wire Power cable.
-For convenience disconnect the display FPC cables.
+Remove the top and bottom (blue) cups and disconnect the 4-wire power cable.
+For convenience, disconnect the display FPC cables.

-Connect USB-C cable on the down side of the ProcessorPCB.
+Connect the USB-C cable on the lower side of the ProcessorPCB.

-#### Select Board and board settings
+#### Select Board and Board Settings

-Select from the Arduino Tools menu the ESP32S3 DevModule and change the board setting according below figure.
-The red arrows indicate the deviations from the default setting
+Select the ESP32S3 DevModule from the Arduino Tools menu and change the board settings according to the figure below.
+The red arrows indicate the deviations from the default settings.
 ![alt text](<../images/ESP32-S3 n16r8 arduino settings.png>)

-#### Set Serial port and uploading the sketch
+#### Set Serial Port and Upload the Sketch

 Connect the ProcessorPCB board with a USB-C cable and select the communication port from the Tools menu.
 Click upload to start compiling and uploading.

-In the Serial Monitor the debugging information shows up (use baudrate 115200).
+In the Serial Monitor, the debugging information shows up (use baudrate 115200).

 A typical output from the startup sequence: